After reading various personal finance (PF) blogs for more than two years, I have noticed three distinct writing styles among bloggers.

 Bloggers in this category document their daily lives with a focus on frugality.
 They offer money saving tips while infusing their posts with their life events, feelings, and opinions.
 The reader can see the bloggers’ personality and lifestyle shine through their posts.

 This writing style is less formal than the two mentioned above.
-The blogger can make it seem like they’re having a casual conversation with the reader.
+The blogger can make it seem like they’re having a casual and friendly conversation with the reader.

 Many of these bloggers are wives and mothers who start blogging as a hobby or a side business to make extra income for their family.
-They may not have a large investment portfolio to present, but they have a lot of amazing money saving tips.
+They may not have a large investment portfolio to present, but they have a lot of amazing money saving tips to share.

-— This approach can be easily employed by a newbie blogger who doesn’t have a lot of experience with personal finance (i.e. investment, retirement).
+— This approach can be easily employed by a new blogger who doesn’t have a lot of experience with personal finance (i.e. investment, retirement).

 — Due to the personalized nature of this style, it may appeal to a smaller audience than styles #1 and #2.